 Most of the time birding gets pushed to the end of the list of things to do.

 It can be powerful to give the gift of time to go birding.

-Do something to help take care of their normal responsibilities and free up their schedule.
-Some examples include babysitting their children, mowing the lawn, filling in at work etc. Get creative!
+Do something to help take care of their regular responsibilities and free up their schedule.
+Some examples include babysitting their children, mowing the lawn, filling in at work, etc. Get creative!

 32. Schedule Time to Go Birding With Them